NeilKulikov/CppHgCdTe/README.md

 2. Intel PSTL (optional, required for parallelism)
 3. Numpy (optional, required for Python wrapper)
 4. Ctypes (optional, required for Python wrapper)

+If you have any questions - please contact me via [e-mail](mailto:neilkulikov@gmail.com).